FortranGoingOnForty/fortsh/README.md

 - Some advanced vi mode features (yank/put, marks)
 - Nested brace expansion (who uses this?)
 - Your expectations, probably
+- More?!

 ## Building

 Requires:
-- A Fortran 2018 compiler (gfortran 8+, ifort 19+)
+- A Fortran 2018 compiler (gfortran 8+, or LLVM flang-new for macOS ARM64)
 - GNU Make
 - POSIX system (Linux, BSD, macOS)
 - Realistic expectations

-**macOS ARM64 Note**: The gfortran stack corruption bug affects more than initially thought - we've had to temporarily disable readline entirely on macOS to prevent segfaults.
-The shell is fully functional for running commands and scripts, but interactive features are limited.
-See the warning at the top of this README.
+**macOS ARM64 Note**: Use `brew install llvm` to get flang-new.
+See the warning at the top or COMPILER_NOTES.md for details.

 ```bash
 git clone https://github.com/FortranGoingOnForty/fortsh.git